codeformuenster/verkehrsunfaelle/README.md

     SELECT id, data FROM objects WHERE resource_name = 'record' AND parent_id = '/buckets/accidents/collections/geometries';

 Available fields inside `data` can be found in the file [kinto/schema.yml](kinto/schema.yml)

+## CSV files

+[Container images](#data-container-images) mentioned above can be used to create csv files of the data.

+To create the file `export.csv` containing the imported raw accidents, use:

+    cat csv-export.sql | docker-compose exec -T postgres psql -qt postgres://accidents@/accidents > export.csv